1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for clinicians, counselors, and mental health providers who work with clients experiencing conditions such as treatment-resistant depression, PTSD, addiction, or end-of-life distress.
-The program is suitable for professionals at any stage of their career, from early-career to seasoned practitioners, who are interested in advanced or alternative therapeutic approaches, including psychedelic-assisted psychotherapy.
-Participants will typically work in clinical settings where innovative treatments are considered as part of comprehensive care.
+This training is intended for clinicians, counselors, and mental health providers who work with clients experiencing conditions such as treatment-resistant depression, PTSD, addiction, or end-of-life distress.
+It is designed for those interested in advanced or alternative therapeutic approaches, including the integration of psychedelic-assisted psychotherapy into their practice.

 • Experience Level